josephbinoy/FuuBot/README.md

 # FuuBot: A Robust and Modern Auto Host Rotation bot for [osu!](https://osu.ppy.sh/home) multiplayer based on Meowhal's [original autohost bot](https://github.com/Meowhal/osu-ahr)
 ## Are you tired of
-- Overplayed/farm maps like Bass Slut, Sound Chimera
+- Overplayed/farm maps like Sound Chimera, Glory Days?
-- Graveyarded shit maps especially phonk maps
+- Obnoxious rap/phonk maps
-- That guy who always puts dthr global
+- That guy who always puts dt global
 - Dead lobbies were nobody says anything?
 ## Say no more.
 FuuBot is here.
 Take a look at its features